-Many of you have heard of flaxseed and how nutritional it is, but have you heard of chia seeds and how beneficial it is?
-Here are a few differences of flaxseed vs. chia seeds which one is better for you?
+Many of you have heard of the nutritional value flaxseed has, but have you heard of chia seeds and how beneficial it is?
+Which is an excellent source of fiber?
+Find out here – flaxseed vs. chia seeds which one is better for you?

-- First and foremost, flaxseed is a wonderful source of fiber.
-Fiber seems to be the hardest nutrient for me to grasp and it’s so important for us women to get our fair share each day.
+- First and foremost, flaxseed is an excellent source of fiber.
+Fiber seems to be the hardest nutrient for me to grasp, and it’s so essential for us women to get our fair share each day.

 - Flaxseed is loaded with essential fatty acids (“essential” – meaning that they must be consumed because our bodies don’t make them)

-- These seeds can help you lose weight b/c they reduce food cravings
+- These seeds can help you lose weight because it reduces food cravings.

-- They are the richest plant source for Omega-3
+- They are the most abundant plant source for Omega-3

-- I’ve read that they reduce blood pressure – but I don’t know that for a fact.
+- I’ve read that they lower blood pressure – but I don’t know that for a fact.

-Add these wonderful seeds to everything!
-Oatmeal, yogurt, pancake mix, smoothies, on top of a sweet potato, etc. For the most part, I buy my flaxseed at Sprouts, and I was given Chia seeds from Chosen Foods as an ambassador last year, however, Chia seeds can be found on Amazon too.
+Add these seeds to everything!
+Oatmeal, yogurt, pancake mix, smoothies, on top of sweet potatoes, etc. For the most part, you can find chia seeds just about anywhere now, but I especially like Chosen Foods Chia Seeds.

 - Chia seeds are easier to digest and do not need to be ground up first.
 So you’ll need to invest in a grinder to eat flaxseed.